ARGOeu/poem-2/doc/v1/docs/tenant_metrics.md

 ![Tenant Metrics](figures/tenant_metrics.png)

-Metrics can be filtered by name, probe, group and type (active or passive).
+Metrics can be filtered by name, probe, group, type (active or passive), and tag.
 Any particular metric can be accessed by clicking its name.
-Also one may see probes associated to metrics by clicking probe's name.
+Also, one may see probes associated to metrics by clicking probe's name.

 ## Metric details